 Recognize Early Symptoms of Kidney Stones

-Two weeks later, I developed a UTI.
-I had horrible urgency and frequency.
+Two weeks later, I developed what the doctor suspected was a UTI.
+I had horrible urgency and frequency but very little urine would come.
 I was in extreme discomfort with things getting worse by the day.
-Another trip to the Dr's office, a prescription for Cipro was written for me.
-A week later, my urgency was still there, so she called in Levaquin.
-After finishing that, I still had urgency!
-By this time, it had been 3 more weeks, and I saw another Dr. He told me it was due to my age.
-Frustrated, I pretty much figured I was just being oversensitive.
-I was having pains in the middle of the night that felt like unescapable pressure on the right side of my abdomen.
-Nothing would take the pain away.
-I figured I ate some bad food and just rode out the pain until I could fall asleep again an hour later.
+After another trip to the doctor’s office, a prescription for Cipro was written for me.
+A week later, my urgency was still there, so the doctor called in Levaquin.
+After finishing that, I still felt urgency to urinate with no relief.
+By this time, it had been 3 more weeks, and I saw another doctor.
+I told him my symptoms and he told me it was due to my age (I was only 37).
+He literally told me to put Greek yogurt in my vagina to ease the pain and discomfort.

-After going for months with not knowing the cause of my pain and discomfort, my husband took me to the ER.
-That Dr. immediately questioned my motive for being there as well.
+After going for months with not knowing the cause of my pain and discomfort, my husband took me to the emergency room at Citrus Memorial Hospital in Invernes, Florida.
+The ER doctor immediately questioned my motive for being there and accused me of coming for drugs.
 He had me in tears!
-My husband was very firm and stood up for me.
-The Dr. unwillingly ordered a urine sample and a CT scan, which revealed multiple kidney stones in my left kidney, right kidney and urinary bladder.
-My urine had blood in it and white blood cells.
-I was referred to a urologist, and sent home with instructions to drink lots of water.
-I followed the orders and gave birth the following night to a 4.4 mm Calcium Oxylate kidney stone.
-The urologist sent me for an IVP xray, and then arranged for ESWL Lithotripsy to break up a 6 mm kidney stone lodged in my left kidney.
+My husband was very firm with him and stood up for me, personally attesting to my suffering over the previous few months.
+The doctor very reluctantly ordered a urine sample and a CT scan, which 45 minutes later revealed multiple kidney stones in both kidneys, including a 6mm stone in my left kidney, several small stones in the right kidney, and a stone in my bladder.
+My urine had both blood and white blood cells in it.
+I was discharged and sent home with pain pills, a cone shaped filter, a small specimen cup with a lid, a referral to see a urologist and instructions to drink a lot of water.

-Evidence of My Lithotripsy Surgery...
+Evidence of my ESWL Lithotripsy procedure

-ESWL Lithotripsy Success
+ESWL Lithotripsy success

 I had my surgery a week ago, which left a small welt on my back, and was successful as far as I can tell.
 I started passing stone fragments the next day, and saved them in a ziploc bag.
 I will go for my follow-up xray in a few days.
 I will have to do a 24 hour urine sample to investigate the chemistry of my urine.
 This will help determine what vitamins and minerals I have too much of, or a deficiency of.
 My brother has been getting kidney stones for 20 years, and he warned me that whenver he starts feeling back pain, he floods his system with as much water as he can possibly stand.
-He usually will pass a stone within 24 to 48 hours after that.
+He usually will pass a kidney stone within 24 to 48 hours after that.

 If you start feeling a dull or achey pain in your mid back that won't go away, start drinking lots of water and go see your doctor.
 If you experience excruciating pain that radiates from your back to your abdomen with no relief, then you should go to the Emergency Room.
 Kidney damage can result from ignoring your symptoms.

-Jagged Kidney Stone
+Latest Kidney Stone